s-r-e-e-r-a-j/FTPBrute/README.md

 - **ftplib** (included with Python)
 - **tkinter** (included with Python)

-`All the requirements for this tool are pre-installed on kali linux .requirements means packages required for this tool to work.so don't need to install packages for this tool in kalilinux`
+`In Kali Linux All the requirements for this tool are pre-installed on kali linux .requirements means packages required for this tool to work.so don't need to install packages for this tool in kalilinux`

 ## Installation